mozammil89/beckn-onix-aws-cdk/README.md

 To obtain an SSL certificate through AWS Certificate Manager, follow the easy steps provided in the official [AWS ACM Documentation](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html).

-Once a certificate is issued, copy the certificate ARN to be used in the Helm charts.
+Once a certificate is issued, copy the certificate ARN to be used in the Helm charts later.
 The certificate ARN follows this format:

 `arn:aws:acm:ap-south-1:<aws-account-id>:certificate/<identifier>`